tekperfect/devops-docs/docs/courses/07-Databases/lessons/mysql.md

 4. The student_id field should be set to only allow numbers up to 10 characters.

-5. The first_name and last_name field should be set to a type that will allow up to 255 characters for each field.
+5. The first_name, last_name, and email field should be set to a type that will allow up to 255 characters for each field.

 6. Use a insert command to add the names of each of the students from the following spreadsheet.

 ## Student List 👇🏾
 [![DevOps Student List](google-sheets.png)](https://docs.google.com/spreadsheets/d/1PaWf3vQISZ-j8ULh1S5hukQxL1x9xBS_VzhU8IyfXR8/edit#gid=0)

+Please use the previous lessons a reference to create the database, tables, and data inside the tables.

+7. For extra credit how would someone set the primary key for this table to the student_id field.